joseph-smith-swe/joseph-smith-swe/README.md

 ## Hello & welcome! :wave:

 Announcement: Currently acquiring demanding IT training.
-My development projects will continue as time permits.
+Development projects will continue as time permits.
 Thank you.

 <!--